kidinamoto01/deployment/README.md

 ## Lately

-We simplify the work and we use now only the docker-compose command (one line) and Digital Ocean API.
+We simplify the work and we use now only the docker-compose command (one line) and Digital Ocean API directly from front-end.
+Much simpler setup.

 We use the user-data command during creation so **we don't need to log into the machine after creation to deploy the node.
 That's very very cool.**